Iran announces second breach of 2015 nuclear deal | DW | 07.07.2019

 He also criticized the agreement for not including Iran's ballistic missile program.

+The 2015 deal was reached between Tehran and six world powers — Britain, China, France, Germany, the United States and Russia — and saw Tehran agree to drastically scale down its nuclear program in exchange for relief from earlier sanctions.

-Britain, France and Germany, have sought to keep the nuclear accord alive by developing a money transaction system known as Instex that allows Iran to circumvent US sanctions and continue doing business internationally.
+Germany and other EU countries have sought to keep the accord alive by developing a money transaction system known as Instex that allows Iran to circumvent US sanctions and continue doing business internationally.

+But Iranian President Hassan Rouhani has dismissed the mechanism because it does not include the trade in Iranian oil.

+Iran's breaches prompted an emergency meeting of the UN's nuclear watchdog, the International Atomic Energy Agency (IAEA), scheduled for Wednesday.

 mm/jlw (AP, Reuters)